 - The 5 education systems with average scores above the U.S. average were Hong Kong-CHN, Florida-USA, the Russian Federation, Finland, and Singapore

 - Compared with 2001, the U.S. average score was 14 points higher in 2011 (542 in 2001 vs. 556 in 2011) (figure 1).

 - Compared with 2006, the U.S. average score was 16 points higher in 2011 (540 in 2006 vs. 556 in 2011).

 - Considering the percentage of 4th-graders performing at or above the Advanced international reading benchmark, two education systems had percentages that were higher than the United States, 7 education systems had percentages that were not measurably different from the United States, and 43 education systems had percentages that were lower than the United States (figure 2).

 Differences in Performance by Selected Student and School Characteristics

 - The average score for girls was higher than the average score for boys in the United States (562 vs. 551) and in the one education system separately assessed in the United States, Florida (576 vs. 561) (figure 3).

-- Compared to the U.S. national average reading score: White, Asian, and multiracial students scored higher on average, while Black and Hispanic 4th-graders scored lower on average than the U.S. average (figure 4).
+- Compared to the U.S. national average reading score, White, Asian, and multiracial students scored higher on average, while Black and Hispanic 4th-graders scored lower on average (figure 4).